Switching of the airway and esophagus (GB#105A04) | 基礎医学教育研究会(KIKKEN)Lab

-Speaking of the speed of understanding and learning things such as “swallowing is good” or “bad” in Japanese.
-However, thinking carefully, the mechanism of the body swallowing things itself is not likely to be easy to swallow.
-After all, a passage leading to the lung is wide open, and it requires a fairly sophisticated trick to pass things beyond this.
+Personal speed of understanding and learning is used be expressed such as “good” or “bad swallowing” in Japanese.
+The mechanism of the actual swallowing itself, however, is not likely to be easy to “swallow”.
+Actually, on the way to this path, a wide passage leading to the lung is open, and it requires a fairly sophisticated trick to pass foods and drinks beyond this.

 - 1 ●swallowing action called 嚥下

 - 2 ●Swallowing at least three stages of flow work

 - 3 ● Switch the connection between the nose and mouth for the soft palate

 - 4 ● The larynx is open in the back of the pharynx, the esophagus is not open

 - 5 ● Pharyngeal beginning, flow of hyoid bone and tongue muscle